willy5xx/democenter/README.md

 ./setup-obs.sh
 ```

-When you run `./start_vendvision_ext.sh`, OBS will launch automatically.
+When you run either startup script (`./start_vendvision_local.sh` or `./start_vendvision_ext.sh`), OBS will launch automatically.
 Just click **"Start Virtual Camera"** in OBS, then select "OBS Virtual Camera" in your Zoom video settings.

 See `docs/ZOOM_VIRTUAL_CAMERA_GUIDE.md` for detailed instructions.